meleyal/generative-music-with-javascript/docs/generative/randomness.md

 ---

 Reference:

 - https://medium.com/@metalex9/randomizing-program-execution-with-random-number-generators-a7bb613861f9

 This guide shows how to use randomness to introduce variation to our music, specifically through the idea of a random walk.

+> Music that relies at least to some degree on randomness is said to be
+> stochastic, or aleatoric.

 ## Random Walk

+> Another approach to generating a melody is sometimes called a random walk.
+The
+> idea is to start on a particular note and treat the sequence of random numbers
+> as intervals, rather than as pitches.

 In 2D graphics, a random walk involves drawing a path by repeatedly choosing a random direction in which to move.
 On this 2D plane, each step can be one of